julien-boudry/Condorcet/VOTING_METHODS.md

 F: 1 point
 ```

-In case of explicit voting is disable.
-Missing rank do not earn points, but existing rank are not penalized.
+In case of explicit voting is disabled.
+Missing rank does not earn points, but the existing rank are not penalized.

 ### Code example
 ```php